The Fabulous Flapperettes, Berlin’s very own chorus girls, performed at the Odeon yesterday and this wonderful video was made there;

 Please remember that if you have not been to Berlin before, that we have a strict 1920s dress code.

 The REAL 1929 may riots of 1929

 Demonstrations in the open air without special permission have been banned since 1924 in Germany but this never caused any problems.

 But by 1929 the political tension in Germany had heated up so much that trouble was brewing.

-The Berlin Police President Karl Friedrich Zörgiebel then reinforced the ban on all public open air gatherings of political nature.
+The Berlin Police President Karl Friedrich Zörgiebel then reinforced the ban on all public open air gatherings of political nature in Berlin.